mai13drd/peass-ci-jenkins-examples/README.md

 Unfortunately this does not work at the moment!

-* Move to folder *buildOnAgentManually*.
+* Move to folder *buildOnManuallyStartedAgent*.

 * Execute *../common/scripts/buildPeassAndPeassCI.sh* or *../common/scripts/buildPeassAndPeassCI-develop.sh* respectively.

-* Execute *buildOnAgentManually.sh*.
+* Execute *buildOnManuallyStartedAgent.sh*.
 After that, two Docker containers are running, named *jenkins_controller* and *jenkins_agent-1*.

 * Wait until jenkins is fully started (means http://localhost:8080 can be loaded) and log in.

-* You will see, that a pipeline-project named *buildOnAgentManually* is configured.
+* You will see, that a pipeline-project named *buildOnManuallyStartedAgent* is configured.

 * Run *registerAgentToController.sh*.
 This will register *jenkins_agent-1* as build agent.